ichi-h/portfolio/README.md

 ## Packages

+- db-client
+  - SQL client for SQLite.
 - db-manager
-  - Manage SQLite database in dbmate and sqlite-web.
+  - Database replication and migration system in SQLite + Litestream + dbmate.
 - fsharp
   - Business logic in F#.
 - nginx
   - Reverse proxy server for db-client and fsharp.
 - node
-  - Presentation layer for each server, design system, UI library, and small API servers.
+  - Presentation layer for each server
+  - Design system
+  - UI library
+  - Small API servers.
+- schemas
+  - Documentations for each server in OpenAPI.

 ## Setup